 - I understand that under no circumstances will I use the Purchasing Card to make personal charges, either for myself or others.
 Using the card for personal charges could be considered misappropriation of funds to the State of Idaho and could result in corrective action, up to and including termination.

 - I agree that should I violate the terms of this policy and use the Purchasing Card for personal use or gain, that I will reimburse the College of Southern Idaho within thirty (30) days for all incurred charges and fees related to the collection of those charges.
 I also understand that this could result in disciplinary action.

 - The Purchasing Card is issued in my name.
 I will not allow any other person to use the card.
 I am considered responsible for any and all charges against the card.

 - The Purchasing Card is property of the State of Idaho.
 As such, I understand that I may be periodically required to comply with internal control procedures designed to protect the assets of the College of Southern Idaho.
-This may include being asked to produce the card to validate is existence and account number.
+This may include being asked to produce the card to validate it's existence and account number.

 - I agree to surrender the Purchasing Card immediately upon termination of employment whether for retirement, voluntary, or involuntary reasons.

 - I have read and will follow the College of Southern Idaho Purchasing Card Policies and Procedures.
 I have signed and agree with the terms in the Cardholder User Agreement.
 Failure to do so could be considered as misappropriations of funds of the State of Idaho and a violation of the College of Southern Idaho Board Policy.
 Failure to comply with these terms may result in either revocation of my use privileges or other disciplinary action, up to and including termination.

 If you have any additional questions, please contact the Purchasing Card Administrator in the Business Office. .